vokegpu/ekg-ui-library/README.md

 The theme store the current colors scheme loaded, you can use the default or load one theme file.
 One of important objectives is make the UI looks pretty and smooth in mobile devices.

-Input manager handle all bindings of widget element, you can tag combinations of different inputs.
+Input manager handle all bindings of dimension element, you can tag combinations of different inputs.
 When pressing units keybinds (special keys + random keyboard key) you need to write in the correct pattern: ctrl -> shift -> tab; E.g "lshift+tab+b"; l (left) r (right).
 ```c++
 ekg::input::bind("custom-tag-a", "mouse-left");